AIcodeAcademy/web_app_blueprint/.ai/craftsman.instructions.md

 ## Process

+1. Read the current state of the project in the `./docs/current-state.md` document.

     1. Read the `./craftsman.template.md` template that you should fill with the key information of the project.
     2. Read the rules of the project in the `/.cursor/rules` or `.vscode/instructions` folder.
-3. Read the `/docs/architect.md` architecture document.
+    3. Read the `/docs/architect.md` architecture document and the`/docs/builder.md` builder document for reference.
-4. Read the rest of the documents in the `/docs` folder.
-5. Read the current project code in the `src` folder.
+    4. Read the current project code in the `src` folder.

+2. Make an improvement plan based on the current state of the project.

-6. Do not change the main folder structure at src. kee with components/ logic/ models/ utils/
+    1. Do not change the main folder structure at src. kee with components/ logic/ models/ utils/
-7. Make any subfolder if you need to
-8. Make a plan of improvements based on the template and the project code.
+    2. Make a plan of improvements based on the template and the project rules.
-9. No performance nor design patterns improvements.
+    3. No performance nor design patterns improvements.
 Just minor changes to the code.
-10. Do not add any library or framework.
+    4. Do not add any library or framework.

-11. Review the plan and be sure to cover all the code and in the correct order.
-12. Generate the project improvement plan document following the established template and save it in `/docs/craftsman.md`
+3. Review the plan

-13. Review the document for inconsistencies in naming, redundant or disorganized steps.
+    1. Look for inconsistencies in naming, redundant or disorganized steps.
-14. Ensure the document is correctly structured according to the template and each functionality is separated in its own section.
+    2. Ensure the document is correctly structured according to the template and each functionality is separated in its own section.

-15. Commit or suggest a commit message for each step.
+4. Commit or suggest a commit message for each step.